Config as Code (opslevel.yml)

 Templating

-If your organization uses template repositories for creating new services or repositories, you will benefit from using opslevel.defaults.yml
+If your organization uses template repositories for creating new components or repositories, you will benefit from using opslevel.defaults.yml

 as a templating mechanism.